 If you cannot afford two pizza peels at once or don’t want clutter, there’s also a third option: a perforated metal peel with a wooden handle.

 Perforated metal pizza peel contains a lot of holes in their paddles.
-It’s the presence of holes that makes them less sticky, just like wood pizza peels.
+The presence of holes makes them less sticky, just like wood pizza peels.
 In addition, It’s easy to clean and maintain.

-Wooden pizza peels have a rough surface, and there’s no chance for the vacuum to build up between the surface and pizza.
+Wooden pizza peels have a rough surface, and there’s no chance for a vacuum to build up between the surface and the pizza.
 Perforated metal pizza peels also perform the same function, letting air pass through the holes to prevent a vacuum.
 Consequently, perforated metal peels are almost non-stick.

 What’s more, due to their decreased surface area, perforated metal peels offer little friction between the paddle and raw dough.
 Simultaneously, they retain less pizza flour and allow it to run off through holes.

-It’s one of the finest wood pizza peels you’ll ever come across.
+APICUL Bamboo Pizza Peel is one of the finest wood pizza peels ever encountered.
 It’s made of bamboo wood and has garnered a 4.9 rating on Amazon.
 The best thing about this wooden pizza peel is its excellent resistance against splitting, cracking, and warping.

 This wooden pizza peel has a natural, food-grade oil finish to prevent moisture absorption, making it stand out from thousands of others.